SmartDataProjects/dynamo-docs/typical_operations.rst

 Setting Up a Basic Policy
 .........................

+It is important to note that the ordering in the policy file matters.
+Each sample is pushed through the policy stack and the moment a policy applies the sample is not processed further.

+For the following example we have a Tier-3 center with limited disk space and a Tier-2 center where more data can be kept.
+The analysis data can be entirely maintained inside the Tier-2 quota but the Tier-3 can not hold more than maybe a third.
+In the below policy stack we simply maintain the most popular samples on the Tier-3 site as long as they fit within the available quota.
+For the setup here we can assume that the Tier-2 site has a quota large enough to contain all data, thus deletion will never be triggered, but in principle if the usage would be pushed to the high wtaermark on the Tier-2, deletion of the least popular one should be the safest option.
+More sophisticated schemes can of course be setup.

 A basic policy always starts with setting up a Partition.
 ::
    Partition MyCache

 Define a number of storage sites this partition has access to.
 ::
- On site.name in [ T2_US_MIT T3_US_MIT ]
+   On site.name in [ T2_US_XYZ T3_US_XYZ ]

 Set the high and low water mark to define the deletions.
 ::
-   When site occupancy > 0.9
+   When site.occupancy > 0.9
    Until site.occupancy < 0.85

-Set the default decision for potential deletion which is yes dimiss
+Set the default decision for potential deletion which is 'yes' dimiss.
 ::
    Dismiss